Parenting

 2. Show It

-Showing up to emotions means embracing their outward expressions.
-Many families have unspoken rules about how emotions are to be displayed in the home.
-'Boys don't cry' or 'we don't do anger here' or 'brush it off' are but a few examples of these.
-Though we may do it with good intentions, we are unintentionally sending a message that emotions are to be feared.
+Many families have unspoken rules about how emotions should be displayed in the home.
+'Boys don't cry' or 'We don't do anger here' or 'Brush it off.'
+Though we may do it with good intentions, we unintentionally send a message that emotions are to be feared.

 3. Label It

 Emotions are less scary when they can be named.
-This is true for adults and children alike.
-Many of us are quick to generalize our emotions as 'sad' or 'happy' or 'stressed' when they can actually be broken down and further defined.
+Many of us quickly generalize our emotions as 'sad' or 'happy', or 'stressed' when they can be broken down and further defined.
 Disappointed, betrayed, and unmotivated can all feel like sadness.
-The ability to break our feelings down into more specific feelings helps us to take appropriate action and figure out the best way forward.

 Throughout every step of the process, it is very helpful to remind your children that you experience these feelings too.
 By doing so, they will feel less alone and more normal.